 At the conference, most activities are experienced in a home group of about 8 participants plus MYLead volunteers.
 This small group provides a personalized, thought-provoking, and memorable home base for the weekend.
 Group Facilitators are selected for their upbeat and positive personalities, receive specialized training, and undergo extensive background checks to ensure a safe and open experience.
 For their benefit and safety, participants are required to stay on campus the entire duration of the conference (no exceptions, period).

 Students: The MYLead experience is not just another boring leadership conference.
 High-energy, inspiring role models, personalized attention, interactive leadership building, and incredible peers cross the state combine to make this an unforgettable experience.
 For convenience in fitting into your busy schedule, there are two conference weekends to choose from.
+While choosing your conference during registration, please keep in mind sports schedules and final exams schedules specific to your school.

 Have more questions about MYLead?
-See our most frequently asked questions below, or call us at (888) 269-4075 or email email@example.com
+See our most frequently asked questions below, call us at (888) 269-4075 or email firstname.lastname@example.org.

 What kind of program is planned?
 Dynamic leaders from the fields of business, education, government, and other professions will address numerous aspects of our changing world and the opportunities leaders face.
 The program is designed to develop awareness of present and future issues by involving you in discussions, interactive experiences, and informal debate; it will not promote a specific political party, business, religion, or way of thinking.
 You will have the opportunity to ask questions throughout the weekend and share your opinions.
 The program includes stupendous speakers, entertainment, and a special closing ceremony that your parents are invited to attend on Sunday.